Off-duty Montgomery firefighter dies in motorcycle crash after losing control, officials say

 Montgomery Fire Department officials reported just after 2:30 p.m., they responded to a major accident on FM 149 near FM 1375.

-The 24-year-old had reportedly been off work and was enjoying a ride on his motorcycle when he approached a curve between Osbourne Road and FM 1375 and lost control, leaving the roadway.
+The victim, identified as 24-year-old Grant Neil Cherry, had reportedly been off work and was enjoying a ride on his motorcycle when he approached a curve between Osbourne Road and FM 1375 and lost control, leaving the roadway.

-Authorities said the firefighter was ejected from the bike, and CPR was performed.
+Authorities said Cherry had been ejected from the bike, and CPR was performed.

 Officials said fellow firefighters also responded and tried to save their friend but could not.